kiritango/csgo_predictor/README.md

 ## Classification of tournaments
 Another thing that potentially plays big role in teams performance is an event.
 So, I've added new feature "importance" describing how big and important tournaments are.
 The importance takes following values:
 - 1 : Tournaments with prize less than 50k$;
-- 2 : Tournaments with prize more than 50k$ or qualifications on bigger events;
+- 2 : Tournaments with prize more than 50k$ or qualifications for bigger events;
 - 3 : Tournaments with prize more than 100k$;
 - 4 : Tournaments with prize more than 250k$.